godotengine/godot-docs/classes/class_navigationserver2d.rst

 void **map_set_cell_size** **(** :ref:`RID<class_RID>` map, :ref:`float<class_float>` cell_size **)**

-Set the map cell size used to weld the navigation mesh polygons.
+Sets the map cell size used to rasterize the navigation mesh vertices.
+Must match with the cell size of the used navigation meshes.

 .. rst-class:: classref-item-separator